Donotalo/playground-8bjr8a2j/lessons/lesson01.md

 # Confession

 I'm a beginner in the field of U-Boot and QEMU.
 I felt like it'd be good to have all the resources that I used to run U-Boot and Linux in QEMU in one place.
 I've written this tutorial with that in mind.
 At the same time I tried to make it as beginner friendly as possible.
-Feedback is welcome to improve the content of this tutorial.
 If time permits, I will also improve it over time.

 # Prologue